jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 enclosed in a less electron dense inclusion in a granule(F).](media/image13.png){width="6.5in" height="4.79375in"}

-Figure 4: Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus.
+Figure 4: Template matching in lamella imaged using the DeCo-LACE approach at eucentric focus.
 (A) Montage of Lamella${}_{\text{EUC}}$ 1 overlaid with detected targets according to their montage coordinates.
 (B) Side view of targets in the lamella, such that the direction of the